GitoriousLispBackup/eql/README.txt

 In order to run (sort of) a top-level processing Qt events, do (requires ECL threads):
     eql -qtpl

-    Notes: If you want to use "ecl-readline" together with "-qtpl", just compile "eql/src/lisp/ecl-readline.lisp" (which depends on the "readline" C library).
+    Note: If you want to use "ecl-readline" together with "-qtpl", just compile "eql/src/lisp/ecl-readline.lisp" (which depends on the "readline" C library).
           It will then be loaded automatically on startup.